 “Receiving training in the modern business environment can be brutal.
 My personal early background was in industrial and technical sales supporting tier one automotive facilities.
 When being trained on engineered products like valves, drives and motor control devices, trainees are usually inundated with long and blistering Powerpoint presentations loaded with text.
 The mountain of text is usually paired with a facilitator reading the text on the slides to the class.
 This standard of training might achieve overall comprehension of 10% – 15% of the material covered.
 The truly amazing part is that this is seen as perfectly acceptable by the large multi-billion dollar companies, and pretty much accepted by those of us forced to endure such abuse.
 I always said to myself that if I ever was responsible for training people that I would never use this antiquated and ineffective strategy.

 When I made the jump to the Salesforce.com ecosystem from the industrial sales roles that I had worked in the past, I was shocked to realize that the training being delivered used much of the same ineffective techniques as the technical sales industry.
 The first course I took on Salesforce was the official Salesforce.com ADM-201 onsite training class in Indianapolis, IN.
 On the first day of class, I was handed a project workbook with click-paths for each exercise, and the instructor began reading a Powerpoint to us word for word.
 Needless to say I was deeply disappointed.
-He could have emailed me the Powerpoint and exercises and it would have been just as effective.
+He could have emailed me the Powerpoint and it would have been just as effective.
 In addition, the class set my boss back $4200.00.
 I ended up telling my boss that it was “great” because I had lobbied for the training for months and I didn’t want him to feel that his money had gone to waste (sorry Chris!).

 Since I took the class years ago, Salesforce has upped their game on the training front quite a bit.
-Salesforce Trailhead is a shining example of what “learn as you go” e-learning should be in 2016.
+Salesforce Trailhead is a shining example of what “learn as you go” e-learning should be in 2021.
 I am sure that their instructor led classes have changed a lot in the mean time as well, so I am not trying to knock Salesforce in this article, as I think this type of training exists in every industry known to man.
 What I have learned since starting Halo Business Systems in 2014 is that effective training is worth its weight in gold to people and companies in all stages of org development and implementation.
 With this in mind, I decided to take my years of technical solution based sales presentation experience and apply it to training aspiring Admins that were interested in cracking the Salesforce.com Certified Administrator and App Builder exams.
-Since then, I have successfully trained 2000+ individuals in Onsite and Online formats worldwide with many of those going on to multiple certifications and successful careers in the Salesforce Ecosystem.
+Since then, we have successfully trained 5000+ individuals in Onsite and Online formats worldwide with many of those going on to multiple certifications and successful careers in the Salesforce Ecosystem.